 Housing affordability is a clear issue in Canada's housing market.
-As of March 2022, the average price to buy a home in Canada was $796,068.
-This means you'd need savings of $67,379 at minimum to cover your down payment and closing costs.
-As housing prices continue to rise, as well as mortgage rates across Canada, so does the required minimum savings.
-Assuming an interest rate of 3.50%, you'd also need an income of at least $102,564 to meet stress testing requirements.
+As of March 2023, the average price to buy a home in Canada was $668k.
+This means you'd need savings of $67k at minimum to cover your mortgage down payment and CMHC insurance premium.
+You should also put aside some money for covering your closing costs.
+Any rise in housing prices or mortgage rates across Canada results in higher required minimum savings.

-Considering this is out of reach for many millennials, the federal government has created new policies to help Canadians buy their first home.
+Considering this is difficult for many Canadians, the federal government has created new policies to help Canadians buy their first home.
 In the 2022 budget announcement, the federal government announced the intention to ban foreign homebuyers from purchasing residential real estate across Canada.

-While this will cool the growth in housing prices, it doesn't address unaffordability.
-The government has proposed a new tax shelter to help you save for a down payment to fix this issue.
+The government proposed a new tax shelter to help you save for a down payment to fix this issue.
 This program is known as the First Home Savings Account (FHSA), which combines the best tax benefits of a TFSA and RRSP.
 This article will help you understand everything you need to know about the FHSA and how to best use it to buy a home.

-The FHSA is a proposed tax shelter account that allows you to save and invest for your home down payment.
+The FHSA is a tax shelter account that allows you to save and invest for your home down payment.
 Like RRSP contributions, any deposits into the account will be deducted from your taxable income.
-As a result, FHSA contributions lower your annual income tax.
-Additionally, you will not need to pay capital gains tax on the amount you withdraw from the account to fund your home purchase.
+As a result, FHSA contributions lower your income tax.
+Additionally, you do not need to pay income tax on the amount you earn from investments in your FHSA.

 While the FHSA has a similar tax benefit to the RRSP First-Time Homebuyers' Program (HBP), the primary difference is that you will not need to make payments back into the account.
 The RRSP HBP can be seen as borrowing from yourself, while the FHSA is a self-grant.
-You can not combine both programs to fund your down payment.
-This means you must choose to borrow $35,000 from your RRSP or your entire FHSA balance.
+You can combine both programs to fund your down payment.
+This means you can borrow $35,000 from your RRSP in addition to using your entire FHSA balance.

 |First Home Savings Account||RRSP Home Buyers’ Plan||TFSA|